-- · Refuse to rent to you or sell you housing - · Tell you housing is unavailable when in fact it is available Show you apartments or homes only in certain - neighborhoods Set different terms, conditions, or privileges for sale or rental of a dwelling - · Provide different housing services or facilities - · Advertise housing to preferred groups of people only - Refuse to provide you with information regarding mortgage loans, deny you a mortgage loan, or impose different terms or conditions on a mortgage loan - · Deny you property insurance - · Conduct property appraisals in a discriminatory manner · Refuse to let you make reasonable modifications to your Verifies to the your make reasonable mount-awains to your dwelling or common use areas, at your expense, if it may be necessary for you to fully use the housing.
-(Where reasonable, a landlord may permit changes only if you agree to restore the property to its original condition when you move.) - Refuse to make reasonable accommodations in rules, policies, practices or services if it may be necessary for you to use the housing on an equal basis with nondisabled persons - · Fail to design and construct housing in an accessible manner - Harass, coerce, intimidate, or interfere with anyone exercising or assisting someone else with his/her fair housing rights
+- · Refuse to rent to you or sell you housing - · Tell you housing is unavailable when in fact it is available - Show you apartments or homes only in certain neighborhoods - Set different terms, conditions, or privileges for sale or rental of a dwelling - · Provide different housing services or facilities - · Advertise housing to preferred groups of people only - Refuse to provide you with information regarding mortgage loans, deny you a mortgage loan, or impose different terms or conditions on a mortgage loan - · Deny you property insurance - · Conduct property appraisals in a discriminatory manner - Refuse to let you make reasonable modifications to your dwelling or common use areas, at your expense, if it may be necessary for you to fully use the housing.
+(Where reasonable, a landlord may permit changes only if you agree to restore the property to its original condition when you move.) - Refuse to make reasonable accommodations in rules, policies, practices or services if it may be necessary for you to use the housing on an equal basis with nondisabled persons - Fail to design and construct housing in an accessible manner - Harass, coerce, intimidate, or interfere with anyone exercising or assisting someone else with his/her fair housing rights